gazebosim/docs/harmonic/install_osx_src.md

 # Source Installation on macOS

-This tutorial will work for macOS Catalina 10.15 and macOS BigSur 10.16.
+This tutorial will work for macOS Catalina 10.15, macOS BigSur 10.16, and macOS Monterey 12.0.

 ## Install tools